ybgskr12/Reforestation/README.md

-## What do you call a careful wolf?
-Aware wolf.
+## Have you ever heard of a music group called Cellophane?
+They mostly wrap.